RiseBlox/JailbreakArchiveArchive/README.md

 # **Contents**

-This repository's contents are divided in three different categories: saveinstances, re-scripts & map remakes.
-Most of these are organized by year for ease of access.
+This repository's contents are divided in three different categories: saveinstances, re-scripts, map remakes & specific game assets.
+Most of these are organized by year for your comfort.

-### **Saveinstances:**
+### **Saveinstances**

 Maps that have been saved using exploits (Such as Synapse X).